kazurayam/VisualInspectionTutorial/docs/index.md

         public void beforeEach() {
             Path dir = createTestClassOutputDir(this);   // (1)

-The statement commented as (1) creates a directory `build/tmp/testOutput/<fully qualified test case class name>`.
-In this directory the test will output everything during its run.
+The statement commented as (1) creates a directory `build/tmp/testOutput/<fully qualified class name>`.
+In this directory the test will save all output files during its run.
 The helper method `createTestClassOutputDir(Object)` is defined later in the source file.

 ### Create the "store" directory

             Path storeDir = dir.resolve("store");   // (2)

-The statement (2) declares a `java.nio.file.Path` object named `store` under the working directory `build` which is created at (1).
+The statement (2) declares an instance of `java.nio.file.Path` class, store it into a variable `storeDir`.
+The Path object corresponds to the directory `build/tmp/testOutput/<fully qualified class name>/store`.

 ### Store class

-    import com.kazurayam.materialstore.core.filesystem.Store;
+    import com.kazurayam.materialstore.core.Store;
     ...

         private Store store;